So, you’re bosses have said you must return to the office, but you are determined to work remotely. Where do you begin?

 Here's how to kickoff your job search, whether you want to work remotely with a local company or work from anywhere with a global company.

 1. Decide What Type of Remote Work You’re Looking For

 Depending on your role and your needs, you may be more interested in full-time or freelance/project-based work.

-Full-time remote positions are generally harder to find, according to Hubstaff, but offer more security and benefits.
+Full-time remote positions with benefits and security were were once hard to find.
+They are now available in droves, according to MSNBC.
 Freelancing, on the other hand, tends to be more plentiful and allows you to pick and choose your projects—and usually set your own hours.
 It may also pay more than full-time work, with the caveat that you probably won’t be eligible for spendy benefits like health insurance or a 401(k).